-TRANSFER TO THE TOILET OR TO A CHAIR:
+TRANSFER TO THE TOILET OR A CHAIR:

 - 1. Back up with your walker until the back of your knees touches the edge of the chair or the toilet. - 2.
-For the first few days, move your operated leg forward, keeping the knee slightly bent.
-After these few days, bend your operated leg as much as possible so as to use it more and more to sit down and get up.

-3. Grip the arm rests of the chair or the toilet safety frame, one hand at a time.

-4. Sit down slowly (avoid letting yourself fall into the chair or the toilet).
+Move your operated leg forward, keeping the knee slightly bent. - 3.
+Grip the arm rests of the chair or the toilet safety frame, one hand at a time. - 4.
+Sit down slowly (avoid letting yourself fall into the chair or the toilet).